justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 - `jdbc:hive2://`:	The protocol.
 It tells Beeline to use the standard JDBC driver specifically designed for HiveServer2.
 - `localhost`:	This tells Beeline that the Hive server is running on the same machine where you are typing the command.
 (In a production environment, this would be the IP address or domain name of a remote master node, like *10.0.5.24*).
 - `:10000`: The port number.
 Port 10000 is the universal default port that HiveServer2 listens on for incoming traffic.
-- `-hiveconf` lets us set configuration properties at startup.
+- `-n hadoop`: Specifies that we are connecting as the hadoop user.
-- Here, we're telling Hive where to store temporary files when it chooses to run MapReduce jobs locally.
+- (Optional) `-hiveconf`: Lets us set Hive configuration properties at startup.